 leading to the fact that Lie derivation and spinor bi-linear combinations will always be mutually consistent.

 Given a spinor field $\psi$ and a Killing vector field $\xi$ we will say that the spinor is \emph{strongly Lie-invariant} if

 holds.
 Instead, when all spinor bi-linears are Lie invariant along $\xi$ we say that the spinor is \emph{weakly Lie-invariant}.
-The discussion we have out-lined here above demonstrates that along a Killing vector field, the strong Lie-invariance implies the weak Lie-invariance.
-The main point that we wish to discuss in the present work is whether the strong and weak Lie-invariance can be equivalent.
+Along a Killing vector field, strong Lie-invariance implies weak Lie-invariance.
+What we wish to discuss in the present work is whether strong and weak Lie-invariance can be equivalent.